Obesity Science & Practice

 Dartmouth Digital Commons Citation

 Batsis, John A.; McClure, Auden C.; Weintraub, Aaron B.; Kotz, David F.; Rotenberg, Sivan; Cook, Summer B.; Gilbert-Diamond, Diane; Curtis, Kevin; Stevens, Courtney J.; Sette, Diane; and Rothstein, Richard I., "Feasibility and acceptability of a rural, pragmatic, telemedicine‐ delivered healthy lifestyle programme" (2019).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Dartmouth Scholarship.
 4008.